DouglasUrner/GDP1/units/2/sprites/PITCHME.md

 What do you think the author intended?

 What seems wrong about this code?
+Make a list of things to try in your notes.

+How would you suggest that they change it?

 ---